- An assumption in classical economics is that firms seek to maximise profits.

 To understand this principle look at the above diagram.

-- If the firm produces less than Q1, MR is greater than MC.
+- If the firm produces less than Output of 5, MR is greater than MC.
 Therefore, for this extra output, the firm is gaining more revenue than it is paying in costs, and total profit will increase.

-- Close to Q1, MR is only just greater than MC; therefore, there is only a small increase in profit, but profit is still rising.
+- At an output of 4, MR is only just greater than MC; therefore, there is only a small increase in profit, but profit is still rising.

-- However, after Q1, the marginal cost of the output is greater than the marginal revenue.
+- However, after the output of 5, the marginal cost of the output is greater than the marginal revenue.
 This means the firm will see a fall in its profit level because the cost of these extra units is greater than revenue.

 Profit maximisation for a monopoly